 Although CBD is not the magical “cure” for pets or humans, it is used to support the healing process.
-It’s most effective when paired with a balanced nutrition and lifestyle.
+It’s most effective when paired with balanced nutrition and lifestyle.
 That means different things for different pets.
-It’s important to take the time to find out what’s best for yours.
+It’s important to take the time to find out what’s best for you.

 The large majority of commercial pet food is made with inflammatory ingredients, which has been shown to build up over time.
 Chronic inflammation can manifest as deeper physical issues.
 Buying from conscious companies and feeding them as little grains & dry food as possible can help avoid inflammation caused by nutrition.

 If you notice a sudden change in your pet’s behavior or other abnormal symptoms, it’s always best to first consult a veterinarian and rule out any underlying conditions.